shil5/pizza-sales-project/README.md

 ---

 ## ✅ SQL Queries
 On SMSS, we run a number of queries to get the outputs which fulfil the KPI requirements.
-Here is the document with all the queries with screenshotted outputs: [Click here](https://github.com/shil5/pizza-sales-project/blob/main/sql_queries.md)
+Here is the document with all the queries with screenshotted outputs: [SQL Queries Document](https://github.com/shil5/pizza-sales-project/blob/main/sql_queries.md)